Tax guide for Americans in Germany

 Real estate transfer tax

 In Germany, real estate purchases are subject to a land transfer tax (Grunderwerbsteuer).
-This tax, which is payable by the buyer, varies from state to state, with rates ranging from 3.5% to 6.5% of the property's sale price.
+This tax, which is payable by the buyer, varies from land to land, with rates ranging from 3.5% to 6.5% of the property's sale price.
 Rates in major cities and states, such as Berlin and Hamburg, tend to be on the higher end of this spectrum.

 Capital gains tax